Recycling and waste: statistics and information

 As a Waste Collection Authority, Wandsworth Council is responsible for collecting household waste and delivering it to the local Waste Disposal Authority - the Western Riverside Waste Authority (WRWA) - which is responsible for disposing of waste on our behalf.

-Plans for improving the waste management service and their performance can be read in the Corporate Business Plan.
+Plans for improving the waste management service can be read in the Corporate Business Plan.

 Western Riverside Waste Authority